harrybbdev/SCInsta-PasswordProtected/README.md

 Forked from version 0.7.1 of SCInsta.
 I have included a built IPA [here](https://github.com/harrybbdev/SCInsta-PasswordProtected/releases)

 As the description says, this adds a small password section into the Security section that lets you lock the SCInsta settings behind a custom password.
-I needed this because I communicate and share memes with my friends on Instagram, but would often find myself getting sucked into Reels in an unhealthy way.
-I didn't want to completely delete Instagram, however I did need a way to block the unhealthy parts of the app from the screen, primarily the Explore page.
-With this fork, I basically just vibe coded a very hacky solution on top of SCInsta to add this in (I am a programmer but I have no knowledge in this area, so I just did it in the quickest way possible).
+While the features of SCInsta are fantastic, I found it was all too easy to just re-active the Explore page and get sucked back into doomscrolling without a lot of willpower.
+Therefore, by adding a password lock on the settings (and choosing a difficult to remember password), you essentially increase the barrier for you to turn those settings back on.

 See pictures below: